danula-rathnayaka/StockSense/README.md

 # StockSense MCP Server

-StockSense is an MCP (Microservices Communication Platform) server designed to provide various financial and stock-related tools and services.
+StockSense is an MCP (Model Context Protocol) server designed to provide various financial and stock-related tools and services.
 MCP servers enable communication between different services in a distributed system, making it easy to create and scale applications that handle specific tasks.
 In this project, StockSense integrates multiple services such as stock data retrieval, sentiment analysis, news analysis, and market trend tracking to assist with financial decision-making.

 By using the MCP architecture, StockSense leverages efficient communication between tools for seamless functionality.